Here, we answer the most common asked questions in relation to Debt Recovery:

 What is a Charging Order?

-A charging order is used to secure a money judgement over land, securities or other assets.
+A charging order is used to secure a money judgment over land, securities or other assets.
 When the court has ordered the debtor to make payment to the creditor to satisfy an outstanding debt, the creditor can apply to the court for a charging order to secure payment.
 Just because a charging order has been granted this does not mean that the debtor will have to sell their property.
 To find out more,click here.

 How Do I Place a Charging Order on Properties/Securities?